willstepp/writings/aura-dim/notes.md

 Finds Zoey, like a skeleton.
 She won't eat.
 We force her to drink.
 She'll die soon.
 Looks at her.
 She recognizes him.
 A tear falls from her eye.
 He is reminded his break is over.
 Walks out.

+I done it for my family.
+I done it for my boy.
+Say why
+I done it for the money.

 I do not understand this wilderness or the creatures who inhabit the darkness here.
 I do not understand how they are able to live or what they feed upon to give them strength.
 The laws which govern this place are alien to me.
 I am filled with confusion and doubt.
 I am lost.